Into the Woods (Gotham)

 "Into the Woods" is the seventeenth episode of the second season, and 39th episode overall from the Fox series Gotham.
 The episode was written by producer Rebecca Perry Cutter and directed by Oz Scott.
 It was first broadcast on April 11, 2016.
 In the episode, Gordon tries to clear his name after having escaping from Blackgate Penitentiary with help from Nygma, not knowing Nygma is the one who set him up.

-The episode received series low ratings and received positive reviews, with critics praising Gordon and Nygma's confrontation.
+The episode received series low ratings and received mixed-to-positive reviews, with critics praising Gordon and Nygma's confrontation.

 Plot

 Bruce (David Mazouz) and Selina (Camren Bicondova) steal money from a thief.
 While fleeing on rooftops, Bruce purposefully spills out most of the money to the street below.
 He justifies this to Selina, saying he is mainly doing research on Gotham crime, which angers her.
 Hearing news about Gordon's escape, Barnes (Michael Chiklis) confronts Bullock (Donal Logue) about sheltering Gordon, but he denies any involvement.
 At Arkham Asylum, Professor Hugo Strange (B. D. Wong) decides to release Barbara (Erin Richards) after she shows no signs of mental illness, feeling it is best to observe her new behavior rather than experimenting on her.

 Bullock reveals that IA secretly records all anonymous tips and uses his connection with a woman at IA so Gordon can retrieve the tape.
 The voice on the tape is distorted so he goes to Nygma (Cory Michael Smith) for help, but Edward says he finds no evidence on the tape.
 Gordon initially deduces the culprit may be former Commissioner Loeb's corrupt cops, whom he calls "psycho", which draws ire from Nygma.
 After finally listening to the tape, Gordon realizes Nygma is the real culprit and holds him at gunpoint.
 However, Nygma previously developed a device that he placed under Gordon's seat, which he subsequently uses to shock and knock him out.